 AFJROTC 1A: Aviation History 1 Credits Gr.
-9, 10, 11, 12 Course: 0601

-Forty percent of this course is an aviation history course focusing on the development of human flight from Ancient Times to pre-WW1.
+9, 10, 11, 12 Course: 0601 Forty percent of this course is an aviation history course focusing on the development of human flight from Ancient Times to pre-WW1.
 Forty percent of the course is a leadership education course focusing on citizenship, character and Air Force tradition.
 During this part of the course, students will learn about drill and ceremony, self-control, and citizenship.
 Twenty percent of the course is a wellness program that includes sports, physical training and testing, and informational sessions about developing a healthy lifestyle.

 Note: Students who sign up for this course do so with the understanding that they are participating in an AFJOTC program and must adhere to the program standards without exception.
 This includes, but is not limited to wearing a uniform and maintaining all grooming and behavior standards.
 Failure to maintain standards will result in removal from the course/program.
-This course will not run during school year 19/20
+This course will not run during school year 21/22.

 AFJROTC 1B: Aviation History 1 Credit Gr.
-9, 10, 11, 12 Course: 0691 Al shore 1b.
-Aviation History I Ci Cait 01.
-3, 10, 11, 12 Course.
-0031

-Forty percent of this course is an aviation history course focusing on the development of human flight from WW1 to modern times.
+9, 10, 11, 12 Course: 0691 Forty percent of this course is an aviation history course focusing on the develop ment of human flight f from WW1 to modern times.
 Forty percent of the course is a leadership education course focusing on citizenship, character and Air Force tradition.
 During this part of the course, students will learn about drill and ceremony, self-control, and citizenship.
 Twenty percent of the course is a wellness program that includes sports, physical training and testing, and informational sessions about developing a healthy lifestyle.

 Note: Students who sign up for this course do so with the understanding that they are participating in an AFJOTC program and must adhere to the program standards without exception.
 This includes, but is not limited to wearing a uniform and maintaining all grooming and behavior standards.
 Failure to maintain standards will result in removal from the course/program.
-This course will not run during school year 19/20
+This course will not run during school year 21/22